convox/convox/docs/reference/primitives/app/build.md

 ### Build Layers Caching

-From version 3.11.0 onward, the rack uses buildkit to build and push images.
+From version 3.11.0 onward, Convox uses buildkit to build and push images.
 Buildkit allows us to specify a caching path in remote repositories to store/fetch layers that have already been created.
-Unfortunately, the only rack registries that support such feature so far are DigitalOcean(DO racks have a build-in registry) and Azure.
+Unfortunately, the only rack registries that support such feature so far are Azure and DigitalOcean(DO racks have a built-in registry).